sapcc/terraform-provider-ccloud/website/docs/r/arc_agent_v1.html.markdown

 Nevertheless this Terraform resource allows to bring the Arc Agent under Terraform management during the `create` stage, when it tries to find the existing resource guided by the `filter` argument.
-It can even wait for an Arc Agent to be available (the Arc Agent bootstrap takes time due to VM boot time and cloud-init execution delay) within the `timeouts` [nested](/docs/configuration/resources.html#operation-timeouts) block argument.
+It will wait for an Arc Agent to be available (the Arc Agent bootstrap takes time due to compute instance boot time and cloud-init execution delay) within the `timeouts` [nested](/docs/configuration/resources.html#operation-timeouts) block argument.
+The default create timeout is 10 minutes.

 Once the Terraform manage the Arc Agent resource, Terraform can manage an agent tags, and the `terraform destroy` command will destroy the remote Arc Agent